pprahas/HealthAid/README.md

 ## Frontend

+## Frontend

+1. **Install Dependencies**: Run `npm install` to download project dependencies.

+2. **Application Launch**: To start the frontend of your application, execute `npm start`.

-Start the application by running `npm run dev` in the `frontend` directory.
-Then go to http://localhost:3000/ to view the frontend.
+3. **View the Frontend**: Open your web browser and navigate to http://localhost:3000/ to view the frontend of your application.

 ## Backend

-### Starting the Node Server:

 1. **Install Dependencies**: Run `npm install` to download project dependencies.